JGefroh/Roadmap/README.md

 The Introvert Entrepreneur | Buelow, Beth | 4
-The Passionate Programmer: Creating a Remarkable Career in Software Development | Fowler, Chad | 3 The Pragmatic Programmer: From Journeyman to Master | Hunt, Andrew | 5 Tools of Titans | Ferris, Timothy | 3
+The Passionate Programmer: Creating a Remarkable Career in Software Development | Fowler, Chad | 3 The Pragmatic Programmer: From Journeyman to Master | Hunt, Andrew | 5 The Warrior Ethos | Pressfield, Steven | 2
+Tools of Titans | Ferris, Timothy | 3
 What Got You Here Won't Get You There | Goldsmith, Marshall | 3